 School a to z has a range of resources to point you in the right direction for help with homework.
 There are also some useful tips and help sheets to improve study skills.
 Visit their website.

-Mobile phones, iPods, Blackberries and other personal communication devices are in common usage in our society.
+Mobile phones, tablets and other personal communication devices are in common usage in our society.
 Mobile computing, by which we mean the use of network capable devices that students are already carrying, has become an indispensable part of day to day life.
 In order to manage the use of these devices the James Fallon High School Technology policy is as follows.

 Following some recent incidents in lessons, it is timely to revisit our school’s policy in relation to the use of mobile phones and other personal electronic devices.
 Please note that the policy has been developed and implemented so that students in classes are focused on the learning in their classes.

 Here is a summary of the policy’s key points and the ways the policy is implemented:

 - Teachers expect that all mobile phones and personal electronic devices are turned off and remain in school bags during lessons.

 - The only time students should have their mobile phones or other devices switched on and visible in class is when the teacher has informed the class that phones are required as a learning tool in the particular lesson.